Your credit score is an indicator that banks and other lenders use to determine how likely you are to pay off any debts you have.

 Credit reporting agencies sometimes make mistakes on credit reports, which can cause borrowers to have a lower credit score than they should.
-These errors can arise from clerical mistakes, such as incorrectly inputting a date or Social Security Number or if the information from a person with a similar name was applied to the wrong account.
-Some common errors that are found on these reports include incorrectly reported late or misapplied payments.
+These errors can arise from clerical mistakes, such as incorrectly inputting a date or Social Security Number (SSN) in a person’s records.

 Furthermore, many people who notice errors in their credit reports usually find that these mistakes are simple to fix.
 Once you find an error, you can report it to the appropriate credit agencies.
 The Fair Credit Reporting Act (FCRA) ensures that credit agencies and organizations are responsible for correcting any erroneous information on a credit report.
 This also applies if you are the victim of identity fraud.